Wendy Williams’ Lifetime Biopic Reportedly Set To Reveal Dark Secrets About Her Life

 Following the split, Williams spoke out about the new life that she was building without her husband.

 “My husband and I were partners, but I just had to clean the slate and start over.
 I’m good at this new role, at least I think so, but this isn’t new for me.
 I met my husband on my 29th birthday.
 I was already a property owner.
 I was already a radio star.
 I was already the boss of my own life.
 I’m returning to that life with a bigger platform and I love it.
-Now, I cheer for myself, but I’m still madly in love with him… You see it in my eyes,” Wendy said at the Black Enterprise FWD Conference in Charlotte, North Carolina back in June.
+Now, I cheer for myself, but I’m still madly in love with him… You see it in my eyes,” Wendy said at the Black Enterprise FWD Conference in Charlotte, North Carolina, in June.

-Fans can keep up with Wendy Williams life after her divorce by following the TV personality on social media, or watching her talk show, which airs weekdays.
+Fans can keep up with Wendy Williams’ life after her divorce by following the TV personality on social media, or watching her talk show, which airs weekdays.
 Check local listings for time and network.